Soviet Union: Zenit: 1952-2005:

 The Zenit 3 was Zenits third model, featuring a new construction.
 The top deck was incorporated into the house, giving a more modern shape.
 There was a self timer in the front and a new prism house as well.
 The flash socket from Zenit S was kept.
-It was even smaller than the previous ones: 133x89x 47 mm.
-But heavier: 592 grams.
+This model was even smaller than the previous ones: 133x89x 47 mm.
+But a bit heavier: 592 grams.

 In addition to the new and modern top plate, Zenit also introduced a new winder arm.
 It has a pleasant feeling, not too hard and not too long movement.
 And the shutter still works well, with a nice sound.
 This model may represent the highest quality that Zenit ever built.

 Their kit lens, an Industar 50/3,5

-In 1961 the Krystall followed the Zenit 3, and like its elder brother it was produced for only a short while.
-While the Zenit 3 was stopped because it was too expensive to produce, the Krystall was taken out of production after only one year because
+In 1961 the Krystall followed the Zenit 3, and like its elder brother it was produced for only a short time.
+While the Zenit 3 was stopped because it was too expensive to produce, the Krystall was taken out of production after only one

+year because

 of the not so popular hammer paint.
 No other camera has ever had this surface.
 Today, it is regarded as a bold design, and popular as a collectors item.
 65.433 units were produced until mid 1962.

 Here is a rather rare Krystall, an unmistakeable Zenit, although no such logo was ever found on it.
 The top deck was back, so the more modern design of the Zenit 3 was abandoned.
 The hammer paint and the stripes over the prism were bold design moves, but it was never catching on.
 The Krystall was replaced by the almost identical 3 M in '62.

 Measures as 3M.
 Weight 587g.
 Sn.
 61025312.

 The Industar 50/3,5 standard lens.
 Sn.
 186350.

 A new winder arm replaced the one from Zenit 3, and the top deck from the first models was back.
 Aside from the hammer paint and the five elevated stripes, this is exactly like the later 3M.

 1962: 3 M: